oknk/seaquence/guide.md

 By tapping the green Add Creature button on the top left, a new creature will be created.
 If you tap this with the voice editor open, a clone of the current creature will be created.

+### Delete a Creature

+In the Sea, long-press on any creature and you'll be able to tap a creatures' delete icon to remove it.
+Tap in the Sea when you're done.

 ### Save your Creation

 When you like what you've created, tap on the Session Browser icon on the bottom left, and save a new snapshot of your creation.
 You'll be able to share the link with others!